 Pirate/Counterfeit Books and Hard Goods, Including for Export, Remain Problematic: The copyright industries continue to report piracy of hard goods, which harm both the domestic Chinese market and markets outside of China.
 Pirate/counterfeit production of textbooks, consumer books, and trade books is a substantial problem.
 Reports indicate that pirated (largely consumer and religious) books printed in and exported from China are showing up in parts of Africa.
 China needs to follow through on commitments made in the Joint Commission on Commerce and Trade (JCCT) for transparent, comprehensive, and verifiable progress for strengthening IP protection for published materials and other copyrights in university (including library) settings.
 Although physical piracy at universities has declined over the years, the use of unauthorized services to access text books and journal articles has unfortunately grown.
 The Ministry of Education should do more to inform and educate university personnel, librarians and students regarding appropriate use of and legitimate sources of copyrighted content.
 Similarly, the Ministry of Science & Technology should also become more proactive to address pirate document delivery services, and the Chinese Academy of Sciences should do more to educate information officers/librarians of the 100 research institutes in China.
-China remains an export center for pirate DVDs of movies and music CDs as well, feeding the global market with an onslaught of illegal copies of foreign and Chinese movies and music products, including High Quality Counterfeit (HQC) box sets of motion picture and television content and music content, often through ecommerce platforms.
+China remains an export center for pirate DVDs of movies and music CDs as well, feeding the global market with an onslaught of illegal copies of foreign and Chinese movies and music content, often through ecommerce platforms.
 China must implement an effective program to stop and prevent future production and supply of HQC optical disks, sold through popular Chinese and international online marketplaces, including Alibaba, Amazon, Dhgate, eBay and Taobao.

-9As of November 2016, 15 forensic matches of MPAA studio titles available online have been traced to camcording in Chinese theaters.
+8As of November 2016, 15 forensic matches of MPAA studio titles available online have been traced to camcording in Chinese theaters.